Label | Explanation | Data Type |

 Tip:If you need a more precisely defined U-turn policy, consider adding a global turn delay evaluator to a network cost attribute or adjusting its settings if one exists, and pay particular attention to the configuration of reverse turns.
 You can also set the CurbApproach property of your network locations. | String |

-Restrictions (Optional) | A list of restriction attributes to be applied during the analysis. | String |
+Restrictions (Optional) | A list of restriction attributes that will be applied during the analysis. | String |

 Use Hierarchy in Analysis (Optional) |

-The parameter is inactive if a hierarchy attribute is not defined on the network dataset used to perform the analysis. | Boolean |
+The parameter is inactive if no hierarchy attribute is defined on the network dataset used to perform the analysis. | Boolean |

 Output Path Shape (Optional) |